BLOODY POETRY + THE (UN)STAGED READING SERIES

 ABOUT THE PRODUCTION

 Invulnerable Nothings' inaugural production matched Howard Brenton's Bloody Poetry with (un)Staged Readings from Lord Byron’s Cain, P.B.
 Shelley’s Prometheus Unbound, and Mary Shelley’s Frankenstein.
-These performances in rep originally appeared in a sold out residency at The Brooklyn Art Library in August 2016, marking the bicentennial of the infamous summer of 1816, and went on to tour nationally and internationally throughout 2017.
+These performances in rep premiered in a sold out residency at The Brooklyn Art Library in August 2016, marking the bicentennial of the infamous summer of 1816.
+The production went on to tour nationally and internationally throughout 2017.